 Yep!
 Send an email to [email protected] and we’ll be happy to help you coordinate your event with Clue Chase.

-There are two 24 hour garages conveniently located on 43rd Street, right at the rear of our building.
+There are two 24 hour garages conveniently located on 43rd Street, right at the back of our building.

 Here at Clue Chase Labs we try to be as accommodating as possible.
 That being said, there are some limits even a time travel agency cannot bypass.
 If you are sharing the time bubble with other players then your game time will start at the designated time, and you may join them up to 15 minutes past the starting time.
 If you have booked out the entire time bubble we will hold the start until eight minutes past the designated time.
 You will be able to enter your time bubble at any point, but you could well do so with a severe time deficit if you are very late.